Full Fibre Broadband Rollout Plan

 Ofcom has promised to treat all UK communications customers fairly.
 Ways in which Ofcom want to guarantee fairness to customers are as follows: providing helpful information so customers can make informed choices, being able to easily switch between different broadband providers, and getting good value for money with their choice of broadband, phone, and TV services.

-To be honest, we’re chuffed that Ofcom plans to do more to protect you.
-More and more companies are being challenged to take more action, to make sure they treat their customers fairly and operate honestly in the market.
+We’re chuffed that Ofcom plans to do more to protect you.
+More and more companies are being challenged to take more action, to treat their customers fairly and operate honestly.
 That’s something Broadband Freedom can get behind!

-On the surface this may seem like Openreach is monopolizing rural areas, when in reality they are working to a categorised plan that prioritises different areas of the country.
-So, as it happens, the Government may repeal the vouchers from rural communities that will be brought up to speed by Openreach.
-The Government can then reinvest the funds from these vouchers along with funds from Project Gigabit.
+On the surface this may seem like Openreach is monopolizing rural areas.
+But, in reality, they are working to a categorised plan that prioritises different areas of the country.
+So, the Government may repeal the vouchers from rural communities that will be brought up to speed by Openreach.
+They can then reinvest the funds from these vouchers along with funds from Project Gigabit.

-Around 20% of rural communities, especially those further afield from bigger urban areas, will face disproportionate deployment of the full-fibre network.
+Around 20% of rural communities, especially those further afield, will face disproportionate deployment of the full-fibre network.
 Openreach has also claimed that the cost of the final 10% of these properties will skyrocket as a result.
 New innovations may mitigate high prices for the Government.

 During a time of great technical advances for the UK’s telecommunications industry, questions have emerged over the more traditional and older methods we communicate with one another.
-Some parts of the UK’s copper telephone network were installed over 100 years ago!
+Some of the UK’s copper telephone network was installed over 100 years ago!